 Figure 53—Data request command format

-If the data request command is being sent in response to the receipt of a beacon frame indicating that data are pending for that device, the Destination Addressing Mode field may be set to indicate that destination addressing information is not present if the beacon frame indicated in its Superframe Specification field, as defined in 5.2.2.1.2, that it originated from the PAN coordinator, as defined in 5.2.1.1.6, or set otherwise according to the coordinator to which the data request command is directed.
-If the destination addressing information is to be included, the Destination Addressing Mode field shall be set according to the value of macCoordShortAddress.
-If macCoordShortAddress is equal to 0xfffe, the Destination Addressing Mode field shall be set to indicate extended addressing, and the Destination Address field shall contain the value of macCoordExtendedAddress.
-Otherwise, the Destination Addressing Mode field shall be set to indicate short addressing and the Destination Address field shall contain the value of macCoordShortAddress.

-If the data request command is being sent in response to the receipt of a beacon frame indicating that data are pending for that device, the Source Addressing Mode field shall be set according to the addressing mode used for the pending address.
-If the Source Addressing Mode field is set to indicate short addressing, the Source Address field shall contain the value of macShortAddress.
-Otherwise, the Source Addressing Mode field shall be set to indicate extended addressing and the Source Address field shall contain the value of macExtendedAddress.

 If the data request command is triggered by the reception of an MLME-POLL.request primitive from the next higher layer, then the destination addressing information shall be the same as that contained in the primitive.
 The Source Addressing Mode field shall be set according to the value of macShortAddress.
 If macShortAddress is less than 0xfffe, short addressing shall be used.
 Extended addressing shall be used otherwise.

-If the data request command is being sent following the acknowledgment to an association request command frame, the Destination Addressing Mode field shall be set according to the coordinator to which the data request command is directed.
+If the data request command is being sent following the acknowledgment to a peering request command frame, the Destination Addressing Mode field shall be set according to the coordinator to which the data request command is directed.
 If macCoordShortAddress is equal to 0xfffe, extended addressing shall be used.
 Short addressing shall be used otherwise.
 The Source Addressing Mode field shall be set to use extended addressing.

-If the Destination Addressing Mode field is set to indicate that destination addressing information is not present, the PAN ID Compression field shall be set to zero and the source PAN identifier shall contain the value of macPANId.
-Otherwise, the PAN ID Compression field shall be set to one.
-In this case and in accordance with the PAN ID Compression field, the Destination PAN Identifier field shall contain the value of macPANId, while the Source PAN Identifier field shall be omitted.
+If the Destination Addressing Mode field is set to indicate that destination addressing information is not present, the PAC Group ID Compression field shall be set to zero and the source PAC Group identifier shall contain the value of macPACGId.
+Otherwise, the PAC Group ID Compression field shall be set to one.
+In this case and in accordance with the PAC Group ID Compression field, the Destination PAC Group Identifier field shall contain the value of macPACGId, while the Source PAC Group Identifier field shall be omitted.

 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

-PAN ID conflict notification command
+PAC Group ID conflict notification command

-The PAN ID conflict notification command is sent by a device to the PAN coordinator when a PAN identifier conflict is detected.
+The PAC Group ID conflict notification command is sent by a PD to other PDs (??) when a PAC Group identifier conflict is detected.

-All devices shall be capable of transmitting this command, although an RFD is not required to be capable of receiving it.
+All PDs shall be capable of transmitting this command.

-The PAN ID conflict notification command shall be formatted as illustrated in Figure 54.
+The PAC Group ID conflict notification command shall be formatted as illustrated in Figure 54.